Friday, June 23, 2017

 Added Jackman: "... no sadder night did [the 6th New Hampshire] ever pass than that of August 29, 1862."

-Welch’s friends would have looked for his body immediately after the fighting had ended, Chaplain Hamilton explained, but the battlefield was occupied by the enemy, making recovery of the remains impossible.
+Welch’s friends would have looked for his body immediately after the fighting had ended, Chaplain Hamilton explained, but the enemy occupied the battlefield, making recovery of the remains impossible.

 “It is indeed very sad for you to receive such sad intelligence,” wrote the 32-year-old Congregational minister from Keene, N.H.
 “Many are the hearts that sympathize with you here.
 But we can only sympathize.
 May the widow's God be with you & sustain you under this great affliction and so may this present, most grievous sorrow work out for you and yours a far more exceeding & eternal night of glory.”